-'Conformability' refers to the ability of a stent to adopt the tortuous path of a vessel, rather than forcing the vessel to straighten.
+Conformability refers to the ability of a stent to adopt the tortuous path of a vessel rather than to force the vessel to straighten.
 Intuitively, one might expect that SE stents conform better to tortuous anatomies.
 Indeed, many SE stents are very conformable, but there are no technical grounds for this.
-Conformability depends far more on the design of the stent than on the flexibility of the material from which it is made: segmented, helical and flexible bridge patterns all tend to provide conformability, and can be incorporated equally well into BE and SE designs.
-Of course, the far greater balloon pressures experienced during BE stenting cause an initial straightening and attendant vessel trauma, but after deflation a welldesigned BE stent should relax to the vessel morphology.
+Conformability depends far more on the design of the stent than on the flexibility of the material from which it is made: segmented, helical, and flexible bridge patterns all tend to provide conformability and can be incorporated equally well into BE and SE designs.
+Of course the far greater balloon pressures experienced during BE stenting cause an initial straightening and attendant vessel trauma.
+But after deflation a well-designed BE stent should relax to the vessel morphology.

-'Wall apposition' refers to the ability of a stent to remain in close contact with the wall of the vessel.
-Separation from the wall can occur if the vessel crosssection is eccentric, when the vessel changes diameter along its length, or at a bifurcation.
-A BE stent takes on a rigid cylindrical character during balloon expansion and is quite forceful in dictating a circular vessel cross-section - thus the acute appearance is typically perfect, with good apposition and an excellent lumen.
-An SE stent, on the other hand, will tend to conform to the native cross-section and axial shape, and fill the available lumen without forcing acute change - the result is often not as aesthetically pleasing, but less invasive.
-Moreover, if the vessel morphology changes due to remodelling, flexing or crushing, an SE stent will move to fill the changing lumen, while the BE stent remains static.
+Wall apposition refers to the ability of a stent to remain in close contact with the wall of the vessel.
+Separation from the wall can occur if the vessel cross section is eccentric, when the vessel changes diameter along its length, or at a bifurcation.
+A BE stent takes on a rigid cylindrical character during balloon expansion and is quite forceful in dictating a circular vessel cross section-thus the acute appearance is typically perfect, with good apposition and an excellent lumen.
+An SE stent, on the other hand, will tend to conform to the native cross section and axial shape and to fill the available lumen without forcing acute change-the result is often not as aesthetically pleasing but less invasive.
+Moreover, if the vessel morphology changes due to remodeling, flexing, or crushing, an SE stent will move to fill the changing lumen, while the BE stent remains static.

-While the self-expanding process is generally a gentler and physiologically more correct process, we need to be careful not to assume that all SE stents are the same in this regard.
-Designs with a low pinching stiffness will tend to conform better than very stiff designs (although, as mentioned earlier, buckling can occur).
-As an extreme example, Figure 11 shows two commercially-available SE stents of the same diameter deployed into flattened lumens.
-Note that the same results are obtained if one deploys the stents into a circular cross-section then flattens them, thus apposition is both a static and dynamic design consideration.
-The stent on the left has a higher pinching stiffness and a lower radial stiffness than the stent on the right, and thus is very insistent in maintaining a circular cross-section.
+While the self-expanding process is generally gentler and physiologically more correct, we need to be careful not to assume that all SE stents are the same in this regard.
+Designs with a low pinching stiffness will tend to conform better than very stiff designs (though as mentioned earlier, buckling can occur if one goes too far).
+As an extreme example, Figure 11 shows two commercially available self-expanding stents of the same diameter deployed into flattened lumens.
+Note that the same results are obtained if one deploys the stents into a circular cross section and then flattens them: thus apposition is both a static and dynamic design consideration.
+The stent on the left has a higher pinching stiffness and a lower radial stiffness than does the stent on the right, and thus is very insistent in maintaining a circular cross section.

-Figure 11.
-Two commercially available SE stents of the same nominal diameter are deployed into a flattened lumen.
-The stent on the right exhibits excellent wall apposition, while the one on the left does not.
+Figure 11 Two commercially available SE stents of the same nominal diameter deployed into a flattened lumen; stent on the right exhibits excellent wall apposition, while the one on the left does not.